-Way back in the world of Christendom, discipleship was presumed to be a part of everything the church did.
-Back then, most church members had been “raised in the church” and they would bring their children as a matter of course.
+Way back in the world of Christendom, discipleship was presumed to be a part of what the church did.
+Back then, most church members had been raised in the church and they would bring their children as a matter of course.

 Today, however, the world has changed dramatically.
-We are now experiencing two generations in the US that have been raised almost exclusively outside the church.
+Two generations now exist in the US that have been raised almost exclusively outside the church.
 When a member of this missing generation shows up in church, they are essentially clueless about what a “real” Christian is.
 By and large, they’ve learned about Christianity from the media and from the few people they’ve met and/or known who have claimed the faith – and that’s not always been a good thing.
 Disciple development, therefore, is critically important.
 We have misconceptions to correct, bad theology to redeem, and misbehaviors to supplant.

-Once a pilgrim (a guest who’s found their way into the process) has participated in a Low-Commitment Entry event or two, it’s important that they grasp the “next steps” in discipleship.
-In the example, they would attend the Introduction to Our Church class (if they haven’t already) and from there would be invited to participate in a Discovery Class.
-Typically, a Discovery Class demands a limited-time commitment, but is probably longer than an entry-level small group.
-The curriculum to a typical Discovery Class includes a spiritual gift inventory, an exploration of personal passions, a deeper exploration of ways to engage in personal mission and ministry, as well as a presentation of the gospel.
+After a pilgrim (a guest who’s found their way into the process) has participated in a low-commitment entry event or two, it’s important that they grasp the “next steps” in discipleship.
+In the example, they would attend the Our Church 101 class (if they haven’t already) and from there would be invited to participate in a “discovery class.”
+Typically, a discovery class demands a limited-time commitment, but is probably longer than an entry-level small group.
+The curriculum for a typical discovery class includes a spiritual gifts inventory, an exploration of personal passions, a deeper exploration of ways to engage in personal mission and ministry, and a presentation of the gospel.

-Once a pilgrim’s bio, contact, and gift information has been gathered it should be entered into a database, such as the Elexio Fusion membership database system so that the participant’s leadership proclivities are available to all of the paid staff, as well as selected unpaid staff.
+Once a pilgrim’s bio, contact, and gift information has been gathered, it should be entered into a database so that the participant’s leadership proclivities are available to all of the paid staff, as well as select unpaid staff.

-The next step should, once again, be transparent to the guest (or new member by this time) and in time they should be guided into a high commitment discipleship group such as a longer term Journey Group (in the illustration).
-A Journey Group would demand a long-term commitment that ushers disciples into increased spiritual maturity through teaching, training, and accountability.
-These groups tend to meet weekly nearly year round (with a suggested break during August to allow graceful exits of those who feel the need to move on and entrances for those looking to join a Journey Group.
+The next step should, once again, be transparent to the guest (or new member by this time) and in time they should be guided into a high commitment, longer-term discipleship group (like the “journey group” in the illustration).
+A journey group would demand a long-term commitment that ushers disciples into increased spiritual maturity through teaching, training, and accountability.
+These groups tend to meet weekly nearly year round (with a suggested break during August to allow graceful exits of those who feel the need to move on and entrances for those looking to join a journey group.

-For a variety of reasons, not everyone will make the commitment to a long-term Journey Group.
-Therefore, it will be important to offer ongoing discipleship alternatives such as one-on-one accountability, longer term small groups that meet in homes, etc.
+For a variety of reasons, not everyone will make the commitment to a long-term discipleship group like a journey group.
+Therefore, it will be important to offer ongoing discipleship alternatives like one-on-one accountability, longer term small groups that meet in homes, etc.